Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Export PDF Document

 - In ReMoods, Print & Export PDF is the standalone part that is separated from the Render Viewer styles.
 So, it means you can set different fonts and font sizes for Print & Export PDF use, and it won't affect the styles within Joplin.
-- You can also control what elements should show on the PDF through the ReMoods Theme settings page, such as hide the Sticky Notes, hide the Key Mention, hide the notebook title, etc.
+- You can also control what elements should show on the PDF through the ReMoods Theme settings page, such as hiding the Sticky Notes, hiding the Key Mention, hiding the notebook title, etc.

 ![Screenshot 2022-09-26 190704](https://user-images.githubusercontent.com/110529913/192261498-b95ee279-65f3-4dc3-9a1f-609023f62859.png)